Introduction to Stock Market in India

 3. The Closing Session

-Nearly all the firms of India are listed on both exchanges, but NSE enjoys a dominant share in spot trading.
+Almost all Indian firms are listed on both exchanges, but NSE has a dominant share in spot trading.

 Trading Mechanism of Stock Market in India

-In both exchanges, stock market trading takes place through an open electronic limit order book, in which order matching is done by the trading computer.
+In both exchanges, stock market trading occurs through an open electronic limit order book, in which the trading computer matches orders.
 As this process is entirely computerized, market orders placed by investors are automatically matched with the best limit orders.
-Sellers and buyers are not involved in direct interaction with each other as they remain anonymous.
-With this order-driven automated system transparency is maintained with the display of all buy and sell orders in the trading system.
+Sellers and buyers are not directly interacting with each other as they remain anonymous.
+This order-driven automated system maintains transparency by displaying all buy and sell orders in the trading system.
 These orders can be placed through brokers.

 Settlement Cycle and Trading Hours

 The settlement time followed for Equity spot markets is T+2 rolling settlement.
-For example, if any trade takes place on Monday, gets settled by Wednesday.
-All trading on stock exchanges takes place between 9:55 am and 3:30 pm, Indian Standard Time (+ 5.5 hours GMT), Monday through Friday.
+For example, if any trade occurs on Monday, it gets settled by Wednesday.
+All stock exchange trading occurs between 9:55 am and 3:30 pm, Indian Standard Time (+ 5.5 hours GMT), Monday through Friday.

-The delivery of shares is done in dematerialized form, and each exchange has its own clearing house, which assumes all settlement risk, by serving as a central counterparty.
+They deliver shares in dematerialized form, and each exchange has its own clearing house, which serves as a central counterparty and assumes all settlement risk.

 Market Indexes

-The most noticeable Indian market indexes are Sensex and Nifty, Sensex is the oldest market index for equities and it includes shares of 30 firms listed on the BSE which represent about 45% of the index’s free-float market capitalization.
-Sensex was created in 1986 and provides time series data from April 1979, onward.
+The most noticeable market indexes in India are Sensex and Nifty.
+Sensex, which includes shares of 30 firms listed on the BSE, is the oldest market index for equities, representing about 45% of the index’s free-float market capitalization.
+Sensex was created in 1986 and provided time series data from April 1979 onward.

-S&P CNX Nifty; includes 50 shares listed on the NSE, which represent about 62% of its free-float market capitalization.
-S&P CNX Nifty was created in 1996 and provides time series data from July 1990, onward.
+S&P CNX Nifty includes 50 shares listed on the NSE, representing about 62% of its free-float market capitalization.
+S&P CNX Nifty was created in 1996 and provided time series data from July 1990 onward.

 Market Regulation

-The Securities & Exchange Board of India (SEBI) is the regulator of the Securities market in India.
-The responsibility for the development and regulation of the stock market lies with it.
-It was established in the year 1988 and was given statutory powers in 1992.
+The Securities & Exchange Board of India (SEBI) regulates the Securities market in India.
+The responsibility for developing and regulating the stock market lies with it.
+They established it in 1988 and granted it statutory powers in 1992.

 In India, outside investments were started in the 1990s.
-Basically, these foreign investments are classified into two categories as Foreign Direct Investment (FDI) and Foreign Portfolio Investment (FPI).
+These foreign investments are classified into Foreign Direct Investment (FDI) and Foreign Portfolio Investment (FPI).

-The investments in which an investor is involved in the management and operations of the company are called FDI.
-And the investments in terms of shares are treated as FPI.
+We refer to the investments in which an investor is involved in the management and operations of the company as FDI, and we treat the investments made in shares as FPI.

-If one wants to make an investment in India, then one should be registered either as a foreign institutional investor (FII) or as one of the sub-accounts of one of the registered FIIs.
+If you want to invest in India, you should register either as a foreign institutional investor (FII) or as one of the sub-accounts of a registered FII.

 Foreign Institutional investors mainly consist of: